- Why choose Counselling Directory?

 - Arts therapist - Art psychotherapist, art therapist, dramatherapist, music therapist.

-- Practitioner psychologist - Practitioner psychologist, counselling psychologist, health psychologist.
+- Practitioner psychologist - Practitioner psychologist, clinical psychologist, counselling psychologist, health psychologist.

 A final note